 Congenital nephrotic syndrome is usually caused by an inherited faulty gene.
 For the condition to be passed on to a child, both parents must have a healthy copy of the gene and a faulty one.

 This means they don’t have nephrotic syndrome themselves, but there's a one in four chance that any children they have will develop the condition.

 Treating congenital nephrotic syndrome

-If your child has congenital nephrotic syndrome, they will need frequent protein supplementation through a drip so they can grow and develop normally.
-This will often require a prolonged hospital stay.
+If your child has congenital nephrotic syndrome, they'll need frequent albumin infusions to help them grow and develop normally.
+This often requires a stay in hospital.

-It can be difficult for parents to decide which option is best for their child, so you should talk to your doctor about the pros and cons of hospital-based and home-based treatment.
-Read more about intensive and conservative treatment for congenital nephrotic syndrome.
+It can be difficult for parents to decide which option is best, so you should talk to your doctor about the pros and cons of hospital-based and home-based treatment.

 A person only needs one kidney to survive.
-Therefore, unlike other types of organ donation, such as heart and liver, a living person can donate a kidney.
-Ideally, this will be a close relative.
+Therefore, a living person can donate a kidney.
+Ideally, this should be a close relative.

 Read more about kidney transplants.

 Information about your child